Avudaiyanoor

 Avudaiyanoor is a village in Tamil Nadu, India.
-It is located in the Pavoorchatram town of Tenkasi taluk in Tirunelveli district.
+It is located near Pavoorchatram town of Tenkasi taluk in Tirunelveli district.
 The population of the village is 15,587 as of the 2011 census.
 It is developing, and PMGSY (Pradhan Mantri Gram Sadak Yojna) is making new roads in the village.

 Geography

-Avudaiyanoor is situated in the foothills of Western Ghats, between Tuticorin and Quilon highway National highway.
-Avudaiyanoor is 9 km (5.6 mi) east of Tenkasi and 45 km (28 mi) west of Tirunelveli, on the Tenkasi-Tirunelveli State Highway.
-The nearest popular train stations are Tenkasi and Tirunelveli.
+Theertharapuram is situated in the foothills of Western Ghats, between the cities of Tirunelveli and Tenkasi.
+The village is 15 km (9.3 mi) east of Tenkasi and 45 km (28 mi) west of Tirunelveli.
+These two cities also have the closest large railway stations.

 Education

 Punitha Arulappar Higher Secondary School is located here.

 Demographics

 The population consists of Hindus and Christians.
 Hindus are the majority of the population.